IBMIntegration/jam-in-a-box/src/pages/event-streams/Lab3/index.md

 ![](images/18-2.png)   <br/>

-## Check the Impact of Changing the Schema Registry
+## 3g.
+Check the Impact of Changing the Schema Registry <a name="test-registry"></a>

-1. We will change the schema registry and check what happens when producing / consuming.
+1\.
+We will change the schema registry and check what happens when producing / consuming.
 In the client computer, make a copy of the customer.avsc file (located in C:\TechJam\EventStreams_Lab\KafkaClient_YYYYMMDD\com\example>) and name it customer_v2.avsc.
 You can do this from Windows Explorer.

 Edit the file using Notepad++.
 Add this line right after country.
 Change the version.